chipturner/pxhist/README.md

 ### Extensions
 - P1: more shell support
-  - P1: and then non-shells like mysql, python, gdb, sqlite_history ...
+  - P1: fish?
-  - P3: fish?
+  - P2: and then non-shells like mysql, python, gdb, sqlite_history ...
 - P3: explore using pxh for interactive shell incremental history search